ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R93]** BPI service orchestration utilized in a BPI MUST perform the computation triggered by the state change outside the state machine.

-This ensures that there is less load and more stability of the orchestration stack and that subscribers are decoupled from the state machine, such that they independently scale.
+This ensures that there is less load and more stability of the orchestration stack and that subscribers are decoupled from the state machine, such that they can independently scale.

 **[R94]** BPI service orchestration utilized in a BPI MUST NOT make assumptions about consumer uptime.

 **[R95]** BPI service orchestration utilized in a BPI MUST isolate between data source and data consumers.

-**[R96]** BPI service orchestration utilized in a BPI MUST have low latency pipelines.
+**[R96]** BPI service orchestration utilized in a BPI MUST have low latency.

-Low latency in this context refers to a pipeline latency that does not impact the overall system latency of the BPI.
+Low latency in this context refers to a latency that does not impact the overall system latency of the BPI.

 **[R97]** BPI service orchestration utilized in a BPI MUST be scalable and highly available.

-This requirement ensures that overall system latency is not impacted when volume meaningfully and rapidly changes.
+This requirement ensures that overall system latency is not impacted when volume meaningfully and rapidly changes (scalable) at any given point in time (highly available).

 ## 5.4 BPI Communication

-The BPI Communication capability is a foundational element of any BPI to facilitate complex workflows in workgroups.
+The BPI Communication capability is a foundational element of any BPI to facilitate workflows in workgroups.
 Therefore, it is supposed to meet:
-* the semantically demanding workflow communication and workflow orchestration requirements between BPI Subjects, and
+* the workflow communication and workflow orchestration requirements between BPI Subjects, and
-* the complex and highly asynchronous nature of BPI transactions originating from such workflows.
+* the highly asynchronous nature of BPI transactions originating from such workflows.

 This leads to the following core capability requirements: